Bartyxx/PCA16Personality/README.md

 <h1>Reference</h1><br/>
 <!-- ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ -->
 <i>data/16P.csv</i> --> Dataset used for the following analysis, downloaded at: 'https://www.kaggle.com/datasets/anshulmehtakaggl/60k-responses-of-16-personalities-test-mbt'.<br/>
-The dataset is base on the sixteen personality test.
-Available here(https://www.16personalities.com/) after answer a series of question the test divide the users in one of the sixteen personality.<br/>
+The dataset is based on the sixteen personality tests.
+Available here(https://www.16personalities.com/) after answering a series of questions the test divides the users into one of the sixteen personalities.<br/>
 <br/>

 <table>